vinesh997/SCZ_Transcriptome_WGCNA/README.md

-**Title:** Cellular and Gene Expression Changes as Markers for Schizophrenia Symptoms: Exploratory Findings from a Pilot Study in the Indian Population
+**Title:** Cellular and Gene Expression Changes in Peripheral Blood as Markers for Schizophrenia Symptoms: Exploratory Findings from a Pilot Study in the Indian Population

 **Aim:** Association of peripheral blood parameters with the symptom severity in SCZ in the Indian population